UK and Ireland: Genealogy

 - Family Search - from the LDS: "the largest collection of free family history, family tree and genealogy records in the world"

 - Ancestry OneWorldTree - "OneWorldTree takes family trees submitted by Ancestry members that were "stitched" together with family trees and historical records from other sources.
 OneWorldTree identified probable name matches between these sources and now displays consolidated results in a worldwide family tree that can help you with your family history research." (subscription)

 - WeRelate - "the world's largest genealogy wiki with pages for over 350,000 people" (as of June 2007)

-- A large number of e-mail lists exist covering various parts of the country.
-If your research interests cover one of these areas, then joining the appropriate list is highly recommended.
+- A large number of Discussion Groups exist covering various parts of the country.
+If your research interests cover one of these areas, then joining the appropriate group is highly recommended.